 Let’s look at the idea of buying time

-Buying time is a wonderful thing.
-Today, as in no time before time is a most valuable and prized possession.
+Being able to buy more time is a wonderful thing.
+Today, as in no time before, time is a most valuable and prized possession.
 Countless people would give nearly anything for more time.
-And it’s pretty much genius that that’s exactly what VAs sell.
+And it’s pretty much sheer genius that that’s exactly what VAs sell.

 And it’s cool when you buy time from a VA, because although you pay for one hour, you actually immediately get two for every one that you buy–one that your VA sells you and that you can fill with whatever you would like to have done for you, and one that belongs to you and that became free the minute you cleared your plate by giving your VA things to do for you.